steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ### About compilation time

 When `-fsanitize=address` is used, the LLVM compiler adds instrumentation code around every memory operation.
-This added code must be handled by all of the downstream components of the compiler toolchain and results in increased overall compilation time.
+This added code must be handled by all downstream components of the compiler toolchain and results in increased overall compilation time.
 This increase is especially evident in the AMDGPU device compiler and has in a few instances raised the compile time to an unacceptable level.

 There are a few options if the compile time becomes unacceptable: